Saint Mark's Basilica, Heraklion: Modern period

 Museum of Visual Arts in the old St. Mark Basilica.

 After the Greco-Turkish population exchange in 1924 and the departure of the island's Muslim community, the former mosque came to the hands of the National Bank of Greece, and then to the municipality of Heraklion, and was used at first as a cinema.
 The minaret was finally torn down in 1924.
 In 1949 the Section Tourism Committee of Heraklion (STCH) suggested to fund the renovation of the church along with that of other monuments of the city.
 In the early 1950s the municipal council suggested that the church be demolished and a municipal theatre or a post office be built in its place, a plan which was abandoned as the necessary funds could not be collected.
 In 1954 the archaeological council decided on the preservation of the church and in 1956 restoration works of the basilica began by the Society of Cretan History Studies.
 This was the oldest restoration for a monument of Western architecture that took place in Crete.
-This basilica is one of the few Roman Catholic churches that still stand on the island of Crete.
+The basilica is one of the few Roman Catholic churches that still stand on the island of Crete.

 During the restoration, the middle aisle was elevated in order for it to return to its original place, with the addition of pointed windows on its sides, twelve on each side.
 Additionally various openings that had been created in the side walls of the church were closed off again, five pointed windows were added on the north wall, in correspondence with the south, the portico was reconstructed, the floor of the church was covered with new slabs, new plastering was made, the bases of the inner colonnade and the metal glazing in the windows were repaired, and finally doors were constructed while the building was reinforced with concrete.

 Ever since the completion of the restoration works in 1960, the former church has been used as a municipal art gallery.
 In 1961 it hosted the first international conference on Cretan studies, held under the auspices of the Society of Cretan History Studies.
 It houses exhibits of works of art, most notably the Domenikos Theotocopoulos exhibit in 1990, the Cretan School exhibit in 1998 and the Fayum mummy portraits exhibit also in 1998, which were followed by international conferences.
 Several Greek artists have exhibited their works in the gallery, such as Maria Fioraki, Lefteris Kanakakis, Thomas Fanourakis, Georgios Georgiades, and Lilian Manolakaki among others.